School Breakfast Events Put Dairy Front and Center

 This year Dairy MAX focused on Albuquerque Public Schools, Northside ISD in San Antonio and Fort Bend ISD in Houston, Texas.
 During the contest period, these districts generated sales of over 42,000 pounds of milk, which is a 10% increase from prior year sales.
 An elementary school from each district won Breakfast Games events and spent a day learning about the importance of healthy breakfast and physical activity.

 Dairy MAX kicked off at Wherry Elementary in Albuquerque for the first-ever Breakfast Games in New Mexico.
 Dale and Susie Jones of Jones Dairy Inc. in Veguita, New Mexico joined students during breakfast and cheered them on during the games.
-Students were also surprised by Dallas Cowboys Defensive End Tyrone Crawford, who shared the importance of dairy in his training routine.
+Students were also surprised by an NFL player, who shared the importance of dairy in his training routine.

 In San Antonio, students at Wanke Elementary won a visit from Joe Looney, offensive lineman for the Dallas Cowboys.
 Looney spoke to over 700 students about the importance of dairy, especially at breakfast.